sesamiapp/devportal/docs/2-sesami-experience/6-shopify-integration/3-hydrogen-integration.md

 ---
-sidebar_position: 9
+sidebar_position: 2
 ---

-# Theme customization
+# Theme Customization

 Sesami turns normal Shopify products into services that can be booked and paid for.
 The booking flow can be different from buying a physical product.
 Therefore, You might want to customize your theme to provide a better user experience for your customers when booking with Sesami.